 It’s easier to regain fitness after you’ve lost it.

-Yes, while you may have a small decrease in aerobic fitness, speed, and running economy, your fitness remains at the surface.
+Yes, while you may have a small decrease in aerobic fitness, speed, and running economy, your fitness remains just below the surface.
 Thus, it takes less time to get it back than it did to get it in the first place.

 As Daniels writes in his iconic book Daniels’ Running Formula, “it’s easier to regain a level of fitness than it is to attain it in the first place.
 You’ve been there before, so experience is on your side.”

 Those biological changes (such as neuromuscular efficiency and capillary and mitochondrial density) you worked so hard for don’t completely reverse as soon as you stop hitting the pavement.